 Okinawan Soba Noodle Soup with Pork and Fish Cake

 A comforting bowl of chewy Okinawan soba noodles served in a light pork broth, garnished with tender pork slices and colorful fish cakes.
-This japanese-inspired noodles ready in about 25 minutes pairs pork belly slices, dashi stock, soy sauce for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 450 calories and feeds 2, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This japanese-inspired pasta ready in about 25 minutes layers pork belly slices, dashi stock, soy sauce into a dessert worth slowing down for — great for weekend baking, holiday tables, or any time you want a sweet payoff at the end of a meal.
+Each serving lands at about 450 calories and feeds 2, so it slots into a weekend bake or a special-occasion dessert tray.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients